Approved Apple Patents Leak Wraparound Glass iPhone 8 Design

 You have been seeing renders of that wraparound glass design for the iPhone 8.
 It’s not fake.
 In fact, it’s almost here.
 These Apple patents reveal that the iPhone 8 could really look like that and it’s so (dagnabit) exciting!

 2017 is an exciting year for technology, even more so for Apple.
-In fact, Wiredreminds us that January 2017 marks the 10th anniversary of the Apple iPhone.
+In fact, Wired reminds us that January 2017 marks the 10th anniversary of the Apple iPhone.
 On January 9, 2007, the very first Apple iPhone was released.
 10 years after that momentous moment, the iPhone managed to evolve and develop so far ahead its ancestors that this year’s iPhone 8 might just be smartphone of the future.

 Okay, let’s back up before we get any cheesier than that.
 Okay yes, 2017 is the iPhone’s 10th year anniversary.
-Having said that much alone, we know that iPhone 8 is going to be a legendary piece of work.
+Having said that much, we know that iPhone 8 is going to be a legendary piece of work.
 Not to mention the pressing competition it’s receiving from tight competition Samsung whose Samsung S line is giving Apple’s iPhone line a good run for its money.

 So what should we expect from the iPhone 8?
 We’ve been seeing so many reports on what rumors and leaks surround the iPhone 8 before its release this year.
 But for the iPhone 8 to really make an entrance this 2017, it needs to make a good first impression.
 And to do so, it needs to be a beautiful, edgy, and fresh-looking smartphone that will wow Apple and non-Apple patrons alike.